 From the Charleston to the Twist to the Hustle, dance fads have always served to define their decade—though not without raising a few eyebrows from older generations.
 In fact, the disapproval of popular dance fads often seems as quintessentially American as the dances themselves.
-Such is the case with one of the most scandalous dance crazes to date, one that’s quickly becoming the definitive dance of our decade: twerking.
+Such is the case with one of the most scandalous dance crazes to date, one that many would call the definitive dance of the 2010s: Twerking.

-Let’s get this out of the way.
-To twerk, essentially, is to shake one’s butt.
+Let’s get this out of the way: To twerk, essentially, is to shake one’s butt.
 So yes, obviously, it’s not something to pull out in front of your grandparents at your next family reunion.
-A tongue-in-cheek definition by Urban Dictionary lists twerking as “a series of movements made by females of the humanoid variety as an expression of contempt for their fathers.”
-While it’s not exactly family friendly, claims that twerking originated in American strip clubs are sketchy at best.
+A tongue-in-cheek definition by Urban Dictionary once defined twerking as “a series of movements made by females of the humanoid variety as an expression of contempt for their fathers.”
+While it’s not exactly family-friendly, claims that twerking originated in American strip clubs are sketchy at best.
 Rather, the dance’s strongest ties lie in Africa.

-In the early 90s, New Orleans was home “bounce” music, a form of hip hop that relied heavily on call-and-response chanting.
+In the early '90s, New Orleans was home “bounce” music, a form of hip hop that relied heavily on call-and-response chanting.
 A popular artist at the time, DJ Jubilee, recorded a song called “Do the Jubilee All.”
-When the accompanying video featured young people furiously shaking their fessiers alongside the lyrics “twerk baby, twerk baby, twerk, twerk, twerk”—the word “twerk” a combination of the words twist and jerk—the new dance craze had arrived with a new name.
+When the accompanying video featured young people furiously shaking their fessiers alongside the lyrics “twerk baby, twerk baby, twerk, twerk, twerk,” the word twerk—a combination of the words twist and jerk—arrived with the new dance craze of the same name.

-In its thirty-something-year span, the dance has been far from devoid of controversy.
-Former child star Miley Cyrus has notoriously used her twerking skills to shed her squeaky clean Disney image.
-Earlier this year, 33 San Diego high school students were suspended for reportedly using school equipment to film a video in which the students twerked for the camera.
+In early 2013, 33 San Diego high school students were suspended for reportedly using school equipment to film a video in which the students twerked for the camera.
 Their dance moves earned them a minimum of five days suspension for violating the school’s zero-tolerance sexual harassment policy.
 While it sounds a little like Footloose, there’s no doubt the sexually-charged dance move is slightly less appropriate for school than good old rock ‘n’ roll.

-But it’s a scandalous idea that becomes less scandalous when considering the controversy that followed Elvis’s gyrations or even Chubby Checker’s legendary Twist, both movements once condemned for their vulgarity.
+But it’s a scandalous idea that becomes less scandalous when considering the controversy that followed Elvis Presley’s pelvic gyrations or even Chubby Checker’s legendary Twist—both movements once condemned for their vulgarity.
 Those interested in trying out the dance themselves can follow a non-intimidating, step-by-step tutorial here.
-The less courageous can entertain themselves by replacing the word “work” with “twerk” in popular idioms (“twerking hard, or hardly twerking?”).
+The less courageous can entertain themselves by replacing the word work with twerk in popular idioms (“twerking hard, or hardly twerking?”).